Don’t Cancel Your Car Insurance Before Reading This

 The cost will vary depending on your demographics, as well as the level of coverage you choose.
-Expect to see a significant decrease from what you paid when you owned a car.
+But, expect to see a significant decrease from what you paid when you owned a car.

 Exceptions to Every Rule

 Even though not owning a car seems to be a valid reason for not having car insurance, this isn’t an exception.
-You still want car insurance, even if you plan on not renting, not borrowing and not driving a car in any form for a period of time.
+You still want car insurance, even if you plan on not renting, not borrowing, and not driving a car in any form for a period of time.

-Because of this, we opted for liability coverage only.
-We’ll get an international policy that’ll cover us overseas, opt for coverage from the rental car company when renting, or pay with a credit card that offers primary rental car insurance overseas (we use the Citi Prestige card).
+Because of this reason, we opted for liability coverage only.
+We’ll choose between getting an international policy that’ll cover us overseas, opt for coverage from the rental car company when renting, or pay with a credit card that offers primary rental car insurance overseas (we use the Citi Prestige card).